 26. What if I do not speak English?

-If English is not your primary language, DTA must provide you with a bilingual DTA worker or communicate through a translation service.
+If English is not your primary language, DTA must provide you with a bilingual DTA worker or communicate through an interpreter service.

 When calling the DTA Assistance Line, DTA has a recording with the prompts you can push to get service in your language.
 The Assistance Line language capacity in English, Spanish, Portuguese, Cantonese, Vietnamese, Haitian Creole, and a separate prompt to push for other languages.